 Each year, NPG offers an Essay Scholarship Contest for students across the country.
 Contestants are invited to answer a population-related question, with their own experience and insight guiding their ideas for a solution.
-This year, NPG is pleased to announce a NEW Photo Scholarship Contest.
-Students are asked to submit their original photograph, as well as a short description, of an environmental treasure which is threatened by population growth.
+This year, NPG is pleased to also offer our popular Photo Scholarship Contest.
 Both contests are open to high school seniors, as well as currently-enrolled college undergraduates.
 Winners will receive a designated scholarship amount, paid towards undergraduate tuition at the accredited college or university they attend.

 Thanks to the generous support of NPG members and various foundations, we are able to provide this annual program to support the education of America’s next generation of leaders.
 As we continue our mission to inform U.S. citizens and legislators regarding the damaging consequences of population growth, it is vital that we engage our nation’s youngest citizens.
 It is their future quality of life which is at stake!